 Is my Property in the Methane Zone? – LADBS Methane Mitigation

 The first step is to visit www.Zimas.com.
-Zimas is an online database that has been established by LADBS to provide information regarding parcels within Los Angeles City.
-Enter the address number and street name as requested, do not add any prefixes or suffixes to the streets name, for example for South Wilshire Blvd you should only enter Wilshire.
+Zimas is an online database that LADBS has established to provide information regarding parcels within Los Angeles City.
+Please just enter the address number and street name as you asked, do not add any prefixes or suffixes to the street’s name; for example, for South Wilshire Blvd, you should only enter Wilshire.

-Once the information is inputted into Zimas, you will see a map of the property along with a panel on the left side of the window.
-On the left panel, click the “Additional” tab to expand additional information.
-Under this tab, refer to “Methane Hazard Site”, in this location you will see either “No”, “Methane Buffer Zone”, or “Methane Zone” listed.
+Once the information is inputted into Zimas, you will see a property map and a panel on the left side of the window.
+Click the “Additional” tab on the left panel to expand additional information.
+Under this tab, refer to “Methane Hazard Site” In this location, you will see either “No,” “Methane Buffer Zone,” or “Methane Zone” listed.

 If “No” is listed, your project is not within the Methane Zone, and LADBS will not require Methane Mitigation.
 If Methane Zone or Methane Buffer Zone is listed, LADBS will require a Methane Test to establish your Methane Mitigation requirements.